How 3D Printing is Disrupting the Jewelry Industry

-Two techniques have historically defined the jewelry industry: handcrafting and lost-wax casting.
+Two techniques have historically defined jewelry making: handcrafting and lost-wax casting.
 Both techniques require significant technical expertise, are highly time-intensive, and mistakes in the process can prove expensive.

 But today, digital design and 3D printing are primed to disrupt these age-old practices in a major way.
 Supplementing traditional processes with digital techniques brings new possibilities in design and production to jewelers, as well as exciting new customization options for customers.